AbdelrahmanGamalOmar/End-to-End-Shipping-Data-Platform/README.md

 This repository is organized into the following main directories:
 .
-├── Datawarehouse/
+├── Datawarehouse/ \n
-│   └── ERD/                  # Contains the Entity-Relationship Diagrams (ERDs) for the Data Warehouse Core layer (denormalized).
+│   └── ERD/                  # Contains the Entity-Relationship Diagrams (ERDs) for the Data Warehouse Core layer (denormalized). \n
-│   └── ERD/                  # Contains the Entity-Relationship Diagrams (ERDs) for the Data Warehouse Logistics mart.
-│   └── ERD/                  # Contains the Entity-Relationship Diagrams (ERDs) for the Data Warehouse Finance mart.
+│   └── ERD/                  # Contains the Entity-Relationship Diagrams (ERDs) for the Data Warehouse Logistics mart. \n │   └── ERD/                  # Contains the Entity-Relationship Diagrams (ERDs) for the Data Warehouse Finance mart.
 │   └── ERD/                  # Contains the Entity-Relationship Diagrams (ERDs) for the Data Warehouse Customer Insights mart
 ├── Database/